abdullahatan/restAPI/README.md

 ### Step 2 : Create REST Handler and Resource Class

--Start from create a REST Handler class by inheriting from CL_REST_HTTP_HANDLER.
+1. Start from create a REST Handler class by inheriting from CL_REST_HTTP_HANDLER.
 It will force you to redefine IF_REST_APPLICATION~GET_ROOT_HANDLER method.